beltasha/nlp-coref-resolution/README.md

 Designed to replace pronouns with customizable number of sentences in one paragraph.

 Use the command line

 Required:

-"-in" input file file
+- "-in" input file file

-"-out" output file name
+- "-out" output file name

-"-pl" number of sentences in paragraph > 0
+- "-pl" number of sentences in paragraph > 0

 Optional:

-"-w2v" save model in Word2vec format, output model name "output file name + _w2v.model" in the same directory as script
+- "-w2v" save model in Word2vec format, output model name "output file name + _w2v.model" in the same directory as script

-"-fasttext" save the model in Fasttext format, output model name "output file name +_fasttext.model" in the same directory as script
+- "-fasttext" save the model in Fasttext format, output model name "output file name +_fasttext.model" in the same directory as script

-"-st" replacement statistics, information is contained at the end of the output file
+- "-st" replacement statistics, information is contained at the end of the output file

 ## Original_paragraph_coref_replacement.py
 Designed to replace pronouns in texts separated by "/ n / n".
 Also you can choose number of random paragraphs with a optinal size.

-Use the command line:
+Use the command line

 Required:

-"-in" input file file
+- "-in" input file file

-"-out" output file name
+- "-out" output file name

 Optional:

-"-cp" number of randomly taken paragraphs
+- "-cp" number of randomly taken paragraphs

-"-w2v" save model in Word2vec format, output model name "output file name + _w2v.model" in the same directory as script
+- "-w2v" save model in Word2vec format, output model name "output file name + _w2v.model" in the same directory as script

-"-fasttext" save the model in Fasttext format, output model name "output file name +_fasttext.model" in the same directory as script
+- "-fasttext" save the model in Fasttext format, output model name "output file name +_fasttext.model" in the same directory as script

-"-st" replacement statistics, information is contained at the end of the output file
+- "-st" replacement statistics, information is contained at the end of the output file

-"-pl" minimal number of sentences in paragraph> 0
+- "-pl" minimal number of sentences in paragraph> 0